 Benzoyl peroxide: Used in acne treatments in concentrations of up to 10%.
 It is a known allergen and irritant that works by exfoliation.
 Concerns about cancer remain unresolved.
 A Dutch report in 2012 concluded that there was insufficient data either way and the FDA says that more studies are needed.

 Safe alternatives: A great way to tackle acne is with blue LED light.
 Baby Blue Quasar ($349) has been proven to help with acne.
 Quasar also has a new device, Clear Rayz, with red and blue light ($249).
 Our exlusive Truth Vitality Lux Renew ($279 in the shop) device also has blue LED, along with red lights.
-Gentler than benzoyl peroxide is salicylic acid used at 2% in Envy Medical Skin Clarifying Acne Treatment Pads ($25 in the shop) as does Arcona AM Blemish Lotion (1oz/$40 in the shop).
+Gentler than benzoyl peroxide is salicylic acid used at 2% in Envy Medical Skin Clarifying Acne Treatment Pads ($25) as does Arcona AM Blemish Lotion ($40).
 Believe it or not, snail slime is supposed to repair acne scars and you’ll find it in Michael Todd True Organics Knu Anti Aging Face Lift ($150).

 Butylphenyl methylpropional, amyl cinnamal: Although it remains frequently used in cosmetic formulations, the International Fragrance Association (IFRA) has restricted butyphenyl methylpropional’s use in fragrances because of the potential dermal sensitization.
 The European Cosmetics Directive lists this ingredient as an "allergenic" substance.
 Amyl cinnimal is such a well-known irritant, insomuch that it is one of 8 other ingredients in a fragrance mix specifically designed to detect contact allergies to fragrances.